 - Blocked CPM: The average CPM of blocked impressions

 We welcome your feedback on this new report!
-If there are other dimensions or metrics that you would find helpful, please let us know by telling your TAM, or by clicking the Feedback button on the top right of the Sortable Analytics UI and submitting your comments.
+If there are other dimensions or metrics that you would find helpful, please let us know by telling your TAM, or by clicking the Feedback button on the top right of the analyzable UI and submitting your comments.

 How do I interpret the Ad Quality report?

 The Ad Quality report is designed to give you a better understanding of how many malicious ads are being blocked on your website(s), which demand partners are contributing most to these malicious impressions, and how much malicious advertisers are bidding on your inventory.

 - In general, a low block rate is good, as this means there are not many threats serving through your demand channels.
 However, bear in mind that a spike in block rate can also be good; this means that Confiant is doing its job and preventing your users from experiencing malicious ads.

 - As a benchmark, consider that Confiant's network-wide block rate for 2020 was 0.4%.
 The demand flowing through Sortable's accounts tends to have a much lower block rate than this, because we work with our demand partners to eliminate fraudulent buyers.

 - AdX, Amazon, and Direct orders are not monitored, and publisher header bidder seats are only monitored if you've arranged this with us.
 Therefore, these partners will always show a 0% block rate because any threats from these sources are not being monitored (or blocked).

 - The Block Rate metric is intended to show what proportion of your impressions have been blocked by Confiant.
 Note that because not all demand is being monitored, this metric should not be used to compare relative ad quality when using dimensions other than Partner.